decentraland/governance/README.md

 **back-end** routes are defined using `express` you can find each route in `src/entities/{Entity}/routes.ts` and those are imported ar `src/server.ts`

+## About proposals statuses
+- Proposals are created in pending, and automatically passed to active
+- After a voting period of 1 week, they are automatically marked as finished, passed, or rejected, depending on the kind of proposal and of the voting results.
+- If proposal is in finished status, a committee user can pass/reject it, with a comment.
+- Once passed, a proposal can be enacted by a committee user, with a comment.

 ## Copyright & License

 This repository is protected with a standard Apache 2 license.
 See the terms and conditions in the [LICENSE](LICENSE) file.